AllanOricil/cdk-codepipeline-lambda/README.md

-# Codepipeline for Docker Images
+# Codepipeline triggered with Lambda function

-This CDK project creates codepipelines to build and push docker images to ECR.
+This CDK project creates codepipelines that are triggered by a lambda function.
 A Lambda function controls when a codepipeline is triggered so that is possible to have better control of when pipelines must start.

 ![architecture-diagram](./images/codepipeline-docker-images.svg)